acbbullock/IO-Fortran-Library/doc_API_design/Ref/String-methods.md

     result = self%len()
 ```

 *Description*: Returns the length of the string slice component elementally.
 Unallocated components return `-1`.
+For strings larger than 2,147,483,647 bytes, use `self%len64()`.

 ### [push](../../type/string.html#boundprocedure-push)